Anon277ARG/gcp-backend-ha-lab/README.md

 - Health Checks
 - Python `http.server`

-## Aprendizajes principales
+## Key learnings

-Este proyecto permitió entender en la práctica:
+- This project allowed for a practical understanding of:

-- diferencia entre recursos zonales, regionales y globales
+- difference between zonal, regional, and global resources
-- funcionamiento real de un Load Balancer
+- real-world functioning of a Load Balancer
-- relación entre backend service, instance groups y health checks
+- relationship between backend service, instance groups, and health checks
-- importancia de validar cada capa por separado
+- importance of validating each layer separately
-- problemas reales de debugging al trabajar con infraestructura
+- real-world debugging issues when working with infrastructure

 ---

 <p align="center">
-  ¿Querés conectar conmigo o saber más sobre mis proyectos en Google Cloud? <br>
+  Do you want to connect with me or learn more about my projects on Google Cloud? <br>
   <a href="https://www.linkedin.com/in/ulises-acu%C3%B1a-bianchi-6a36961b4/" target="_blank" rel="noopener noreferrer">
     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Profile">
   </a>
   <br>
-  <sub>Desarrollado con ❤️ Ulises Acuña Bianchi - 2026</sub>
+  <sub>developed with ❤️ by Ulises Acuña Bianchi - 2026</sub>
 </p>